 A rambling HISTORY…

 Upstate Films has provided an alternative to mainstream film exhibition since its inception in May 1972.
 By the end of its first year, Upstate’s programming already reflected the diversity of film culture – independent, international, documentary, animation, experimental, artistically enduring U.S. and foreign language classics, and silents.
-Originally a three person, Thursday through Sunday operation, Upstate now has a staff of seven.
+Originally a three person, Thursday through Sunday operation, Upstate now has a staff of thirteen.
 The frequency of screenings has increased to seven days a week, year round, with 700+ shows per year.

 Historically, Upstate’s growth during the ’70s and ’80s paralleled that of the alternative filmmaking community.
 In the 1970s and later in the ’80s, Upstate became the place to see films such as HARLAN COUNTY USA; ATTICA; THE BATTLE OF CHILE; LUCIA; THREE LIVES; I.F.
 STONE’S WEEKLY; THE GOOD FIGHT; WHEN THE MOUNTAINS TREMBLE; THE LIFE & TIMES OF HARVEY MILK; EL NORTE; WHO KILLED VINCENT CHIN; THE THIN BLUE LINE.
 As the venue for the hard-to-find, the overlooked and the controversial, Upstate serves a geographically dispersed and demographically diverse constituency.
 Located in Rhinebeck, New York (a small town of approximately 9000 on the east bank of the Hudson River, 65 miles south of Albany, NY and 105 miles north of NYC), Upstate has consistently emphasized the development of an audience searching for an alternative to mainstream cinema.